 After a time, Sensukans became so used to the idea that they were being watched that they rarely gave the matter another thought.
 Nowadays, it is such a given of city life that it does not even occur to anyone to object to it.
 On one occasion, indeed, the citizens could be said to have declared their insistence on the watchman’s presence.
 Upon his ascension to the throne, the Emperor Ojori I thought he would ingratiate himself with the populace by dispelling what he referred to as “the watchman myth.”
 In one of his inaugural speeches, he offered to open up the tower’s cupola to public visits by individuals or small groups.
 The proposal was met with widespread consternation, however, and soon retracted.
 Though Sensukans could accept the idea of being spied upon by an anonymous professional, the prospect of their neighbours or colleagues—or family members!—being given access to such a view into their private lives was cause for great alarm.

 In the end, it may also be that Sensukans find a strange comfort in the idea that there is some unknown figure watching over their lives.
 When one looks up towards the Orepi Tower—perhaps, like the woman in this print, while having a solitary evening smoke upon one’s balcony—the tower sometimes gives the impression that it is looking back.
 This can serve as a reminder that one is never completely alone, never completely insignificant.
-One exists in the eyes of the state.
+In the eyes of the state, at least, one exists.
 One is a person of interest, even.
 A file was opened on one long ago, and one has not been forgotten.